sanzida-urmi/MovieMaster/README.md

 # MovieMaster Pro 🎬
+## 📄 Short Description
+MovieMaster Pro is a web-based movie management application that allows users to browse, add, edit, delete, and track their personal movie collections and watchlists with authentication, protected routes, and a modern, responsive interface.

+---

 ## 📖 Overview
 MovieMaster Pro is a comprehensive movie management web application that empowers users to browse, add, edit, delete, and manage their personal movie collections and watchlists.
 Built with modern web technologies, it offers a seamless user experience with authentication, protected routes, and full CRUD operations.